-5.07.
+5.08.
 Proxies.
 At any meeting of members, a member entitled to vote may vote by proxy executed in writing by the member or by his duly authorized attorney-in-fact.
 No proxy shall be valid after eleven (11) months from the date of its execution, unless otherwise provided in the proxy.
-A proxy may be revoked by the member executing it anytime before it has been exercised.
+A proxy may be revoked by the member executing it any time before it has been exercised.

-5.08.
+5.09.
 Voting by Mail for Directors or Officers.
-When Directors or Officers are to be elected, such election may be conducted by mail, facsimile, or electronic mail in such manner as the Board of Directors may determine.
+When Directors or Officers are to be elected, such election may be conducted by mail, facsimile, or electronic mail (including but not limited to on-line voting programs) in such manner as the Board of Directors may determine.

 ARTICLE VI Board of Directors